Suriya: Humanitarian and social causes

 Suriya issued a statement on National Eligibility cum Entrance Test (NEET) in September 2020 after three students committed suicide.
 He criticized the government for enacting laws that created inequalities and criticized the judiciary saying that "while the court is run through video conferencing, they have ordered students to take the exams in person during COVID-19".
-He referred to NEET as "manuneethi" and compared it to a tale in the Mahabharata in which Drona demanded Ekalavya's thumb as payment for training and said "the skills and abilities of our children should not be determined by one test".
+He compared NEET to "manuneethi" and a tale in the Mahabharata in which Drona demanded Ekalavya's thumb as payment for training, going on to suggest that "the skills and abilities of our children should not be determined by one test".
 He asked people to raise their voice against the NEET which "prevents medical courses to students from normal families".
-Madras High court judge S.M.
-Balasubramaniam urged the chief justice to take contempt action against Suriya but this was opposed by six retired judges.
+While Madras High Court judge S.M.
+Balasubramaniam urged the chief justice to take contempt action against Suriya, this was opposed by six retired judges.
 Suriya's wife Jyothika had on a separate occasion requested to contribute to schools and hospitals the same as temples.
-The Bharatiya Janata Party (BJP) and other right-wing organisations condemned them while they garnered widespread support from people advocating equal access to healthcare and education.
+Although the Bharatiya Janata Party (BJP) and other right-wing organisations condemned them, they garnered widespread support from people advocating equality in access to healthcare and education.

 Philanthropy

 In 2006, Suriya began Agaram Foundation, working to help children who drop out of school early in Tamil Nadu.
 Suriya revealed that he was inspired to begin the movement as a result of his father's own organisation, Sivakumar Educational Trust, which had been operating similar benefits on a smaller scale since the 1980s.
 With the Ministry of Education in Tamil Nadu, the foundation created a short commercial video outlining child poverty, labour and lack of education, titled Herova?
 Zerova?.

 The film was written and produced by Sivakumar and also starred Vijay, Madhavan and Jyothika.
 Agaram sponsored 159 underprivileged students in 2010 for their higher education in various disciplines, and has continued to provide free seats and accommodation for pupils.
-With the firm belief that the educated mind can not only eliminate social evils but also aid in the socio-economic upbringing of society, Agaram Foundation works towards providing appropriate learning opportunities to the rural populace who do not otherwise have access to quality education.
-Through the foundation, he has also set up a platform for students to participate in workshops and improve communication skills, teamwork, goal setting and leadership.
+Agaram Foundation works towards providing appropriate learning opportunities to the rural populace who do not otherwise have access to quality education.
+Through the foundation, Suriya has also managed to set up a platform for students to participate in workshops and improve communication skills, teamwork, goal setting and leadership.
+In 2025, Suriya donated ₹10 crore from his film Retro's profits to his educational NGO.